Tomorrow's World (film): Synopsis

 During the Second World War, by 1943, shortages in food and resources begin to affect all warring nations.
 In Nazi Germany, conditions harken back to the desperate years in the First World War and shortly after, when ordinary citizens were impoverished and forced to severely curtail their food intake.
-In Russia, families had to contend with the widespread destruction of their homes and farms.
-Bomb-scarred Great Britain survived by instituting strict rationing of food and conservation of strategic goods along with efforts to salvage metal in both domestic and industrial programs.
+In Russia, families have to contend with the widespread destruction of their homes and farms.
+Bomb-scarred Great Britain survives by instituting strict rationing of food and conservation of strategic goods along with efforts to salvage metal in both domestic and industrial programs.

 Even in affluent North America, the home front has been transformed by the exigencies of a "total war".
 While households may face the inevitable shortages, "tightening" the belt" has resulted in industrial production turned to arms manufacturing.
 Munitions factories are turning out the weapons of war for not only the United States and Canada, but also for faraway battlefields in China and Russia.

-The massive amount of over production of goods has western leaders cautioning that the Great Depression was caused by greed and poor planning.
+The massive amount of over-production of goods has western leaders cautioning that the Great Depression was caused by greed and poor planning.
 In order to avoid repeating the economic crisis, careful planning has to take place.
 To ensure victory, an all-inclusive program of sharing, conservation, salvage and rationing has been seen in every aspect of life.
 The scrap metal drives are only one of the examples of this new attitude.

-With the forces of the New World about to collide with that of the Old World, the Axis powers build up their defences using forced labour.
+With the forces of the New World about to collide with those of the Old World, the Axis powers build up their defences using forced labour.
 Across Northwest Europe, the "Maginot mentality" begins to take root as the Axis turns its occupied territory into Fortress Europe.
 The Allies realize that victory over the Axis powers will release the industrial might that was mobilized for war.

 As war production turns to peace needs, a glimpse of the future can be seen in the advances of aviation where new inventions such as the helicopter and streamlined, long distance, high performance transports will become commonplace.
 In Canada's north, U.S. Army engineers along with Canadian workers created the Alaska Highway or ALCAN Highway, carved out of the northern bush and forest to bring American troops and supplies northward.
 The same staging route important for war will also become a vital peacetime link to the north.

 When the future is clear, the needs of its citizens will be met by the prudent utilization of the finite resources of the world, with an understanding that production to create extravagances and wealth is wrong.
 The construction of new power plants, factories and infrastructure depends on governments converting from a wartime footing to that of peace.
 With science harnessed to solve the problems of agriculture, wartime leaders of the Western world have to face the challenge of not only feeding its own people, but also during the postwar years, the inevitable need to feed hundreds of millions across the globe.